 Mistake 2- shirts should be baggy in the shoulders and chest.

 Shirts, especially nice button up dress shirts, aren’t supposed to be baggy and tall!
-They’re supposed to fit and look nice and appear neat and clean!
+They’re supposed to fit and look nice and appear neat and clean, with your spanking new watch just peaking out of the sleeve!
 This is one mistake that is seen far too often at job interviews and offices everywhere.
-Your shirts should fit close enough to your body to look nice while still letting you have range of motion and freedom to move, twist, and bend.
+Your shirts should fit close enough to your body to look nice while still letting you have range of motion and freedom to move, twist, and bend so you’re lighting fast on your dress shoes and with your dress shirt.

 Mistake 3- A common mistake among many young men is is that dressing up equals dressing better.